NRA backs additional regulations on rapid-fire gun 'bump stocks'

 A dozen bump stocks were found in the shooter's hotel room after Sunday's massacre in Las Vegas, leading some top Republicans who are generally hostile to gun restrictions to call for congressional action on the devices.

+Moderate Republican Rep. Carlos Curbelo of Florida announced Thursday that he's working on a bipartisan bill to ban bump stocks with Democratic Rep. Seth Moulton of Massachussets, a rising star in his party.

+“For the first time in decades, there is growing bipartisan consensus for firearm reform, a polarizing issue that has deeply divided Republicans and Democrats,” Curbelo said in a statement.

-At least one House Republican, Carlos Curbelo of Florida, is working on a bipartisan bill to crack down on bump stocks, and a number of other key GOP lawmakers, including the House Judiciary Committee chairman, Bob Goodlatte of Virginia, are looking into the issue.
+And a number of other key GOP lawmakers, including the House Judiciary Committee chairman, Bob Goodlatte of Virginia, are also looking into the issue.

-Still, the carefully worded NRA statement stops short of calling for legislation, instead endorsing new federal regulations through the ATF.
+Still, the carefully worded NRA statement stops short of calling for legislation, instead endorsing new federal regulations through the ATF and blaming the Obama administration for approving the sale of bump stocks in the first place.

-However, ATF has already concluded bump stocks do not violate current law, and given its blessing to manufacturers of the devices.
+The ATF has already concluded bump stocks do not violate current law.

 "Bump fire stocks, while simulating automatic fire, do not actually alter the firearm to fire automatically, making them legal under current federal law," ATF Special Agent in Charge Jill Snyder told reporters in Las Vegas on Tuesday.